Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_sagemaker_canvas_with_snowflake_for_genai/getting_started_with_sagemaker_canvas_with_snowflake_for_genai.md

 This quickstart is just that, a quick way to get you started with using Canvas with Chat with Data with Snowflake.
 We encourage users to continue to explore using their Snowflake with Canvas and the many ways that Canvas allows users to leverage Generative AI services easily with their data.

+Also, worth mentioning that at the time this quickstart was written Canvas is just rolling out all of its generative AI capabilities, there will be more to come in addition to "chat with your data" so be on the lookout for additional functionality.

 ### What We covered
 - Connecting to Snowflake data from Sagemaker Canvas
 - Build a Canvas dataset and data flow